Cloud Composer 1 | Cloud Composer 2

 To access and manage your Airflow environments, you can use the following Airflow-native tools:

-- Command line tools: After you install the Cloud SDK, you can run
+- Command line tools: After you install the Google Cloud CLI, you can run

 gcloud composer environmentscommands to issue Airflow command-line commands to Cloud Composer environments.
-For information, see [Airflow Command-line Interface][cc-access-airflow-cli].
+For information, see Airflow Command-line Interface.

 In addition to native tools, the Cloud Composer REST and RPC APIs provide programmatic access to your Airflow environments.
 For more information, see APIs and References.